nice-Code-90/HeadFirstDesignPatterns---Design-Patterns-in-CSharp/README.md

 Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+### Decorator

+The Decorator Pattern attaches additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.